ttreit/data-structures/docs/plan_FQ.md

 enqueue adds given string to the end of the queue

 ## dequeue()
-dequeue removes and return the string from front of the queue
+dequeue removes and return the string from front of the queue (FIFO)

 ## size()
 size returns the number of items in queue